jschmer/PyMangaReader/README.md

 - Remembers last opened manga/volume/chapter/page between application launches to continue reading where you left off
 - Fullscreen mode
 - Rotate image by 90° in either direction
+- Seamlessly navigate through the pages, you'll get notified if a new chapter or volume begins

 Works best with following directory/archive hierarchy:
 ```